James Dobson, Focus on the Family founder and key leader on the Christian right, dies at 89

 Weighing Dobson's legacy

-In his 1970 parenting book “Dare to Discipline,” updated in 1992, Dobson said parents should spank their kids to discipline them and enforce boundaries.
-Children should not be struck in anger, but he advised that “the spanking should be of sufficient magnitude to cause genuine tears.”
+In his 1970 parenting book “Dare to Discipline,” updated in 1992, Dobson said parents should spank kids to discipline them and enforce boundaries.
+Children should not be struck in anger, but “the spanking should be of sufficient magnitude to cause genuine tears.”

 “I know that some of my readers could argue,” he wrote, “that the deliberate premeditated application of minor pain to a small child is a harsh and unloving thing to do.
 To others, it will seem like pure barbarism.
 I obviously disagree.”

-John Fea, an American History professor at Messiah College in Pennsylvania, has been critical of Dobson’s politics and ideas.
-However, he recounted how his own father — a tough Marine — was a better parent after becoming an evangelical Christian and listening to Dobson’s radio program.
+John Fea, an American History professor at Messiah College in Pennsylvania, is critical of Dobson’s ideas.
+However, he recounted how his father — a tough Marine — was a better parent after becoming an evangelical Christian and listening to Dobson’s radio program.

 “Even as a self-identified evangelical Christian that I am, I have no use in my own life for Dobson’s politics or his child-rearing," he said.
 "But as a historian what do you do with these stories?
 About a dad who becomes a better dad?”